 The average is around 25 degrees Celsius.
 Nighttime temperatures get down to 10 degrees Celsius if you are staying at the Mount Gahinga Lodge.

 The months of January through March, late June through early October, and mid-December to the end of the month is ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.

 April, October through early December, is ideal for those that want a lower price at luxury Lodges such as Mount Gahinga Lodge.

 Where To Stay/Accommodation In Mgahinga Park?

-There is no accommodation within this national park and overnight camping in the forest is forbidden.
+There is no accommodation within Mgahinga Gorilla National Park Uganda and overnight camping in the forest is forbidden.